frodef/getx/README.md

 ## Description

-The main function GETX:? performs a getx query.
+The function GETX:? performs a getx query.
 The first argument is the data-structure to be queried, while the remaining arguments, called indicators, specify the query.
 For example:

     > (defparameter *data* '(:foo 1 :bar 2 :zap (:zonk 400 :zupp 500)))
     > (getx:? *data* :zap :zonk) => 400

-In other words, each indicator/query is executed left to right, each where each query is applied to the result from the previous one.
-The result of the last query is returned from GETX:?.
+In other words, each indicator is processed left to right, where (usually) each sub-query is applied to the result from the previous one.
+The result of the last sub-query is eventually returned from GETX:?.

 As in the example above, most atom indicators are looked up in a plist under EQ as if by CL:GETF.
 The full set of query processing rules are:

+0. A CL:NULL indicator is ignored, i.e. the query proceeds with the same DATA.

 1. A CL:INTEGER indicator is looked up by index.
 An out-of-bounds index returns NIL.
 A negative index is counted from the end.
 DATA must be either a vector or a proper list.
 Effort is taken to traverse lists exactly once.

 2. A CL:FUNCTIONP indicator is applied to the DATA.

 3. A CL:CONSP indicator is "special", see below.

 4. A CL:HASH-TABLE-P DATA object is sent to CL:GETHASH using the indicator as key.

 5. A CL:STANDARD-OBJECT or CL:STRUCTURE-OBJECT is sent to
    CL:SLOT-VALUE using the indicator as slot-name.

-  6. Look up indicator treating DATA as a plist, as if by CL:GETF.
+6. Otherwise, look up indicator in DATA as a plist, as if by CL:GETF.

-Note that GETX:? is a normal function, and so standard CL evaluation rules apply to the indicators.
+Note that GETX:? is a normal function, and so standard CL evaluation rules apply to its arguments.

 ## Special indicators